jks85/G-C-Course-Project/README.md

 ### Source Data

+The link below contains the source data.
+Clickinig the link will download the zip folder.

 * [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The source data links to a zip folder containing six (6) files:
+The zip folder contains six (6) files:

 1. activity_labels.txt
     + Activities were assigned a number.
 This document matches an activity with its corresponding number.